AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     -   From the onboarding page, click the Aviatrix CoPilot tile.
     -   From the action bar, click the app icon and select **Deploy CoPilot**.

-3. In the Deploy CoPilot dialog, to specify a custom instance configuration, tick the **Customize Configuration** check box, select the instance size you want.
+3. In the Deploy CoPilot dialog, do the following:

+    a.
+In **Access Account**, specify your AWS account.

+    b.
+(Optional) If desired, in **Region**, change the region in which to deploy the instance.
+By default, the deploy process will deploy the instance in the same region as your controller.
+Deploying the instance in the same region as the controller is recommended to reduce latency.
+If you want to deploy the instance in a different region than where the controller is deployed, click **Customize Deployment** and select the region from the Region list.

+    c.
+(Optional) If desired, in **VPC**, change the VPC in which to deploy the instance.
+By default, the deploy process will deploy the instance in the same VPC as your controller.
+If you want to deploy the instance in a different VPC than where the controller is deployed, click **Customize Deployment** and select the VPC from the VPC list.

+    d.
+In **Subnet**, specify the subnet (availability zone) in which to deploy the instance. **Note:** If you are using private mode, you must select a subnet with outbound Internet access in this step.

+    e.
+In **VM Size**, specify the VM size you want to provision for your instance.
+The default is a recommended minimum VM size for a single instance.
 See `Minimum Instance (VM) System Requirements for CoPilot`_ for information about instance sizing.
+You can accept the default or specify a custom instance configuration by ticking the **Customize Deployment** check box.

-The default is a recommended minimum VM size only.
-You can accept the default disk volume size or specify the size you want.
+    f.
+In **Data Volume (GB)**, you can accept the default disk volume size or specify the size you want.
 See `CoPilot Disk (Volume) Management`_.

+    g.
 Click **Deploy**.

 4. Wait until the deployment progress indicator reads **Complete** and then click **Close**.